Gilruth on Early Settlers 1 February 1872

 Beginning at the mouth of Storms Creek, from what it obtained, this name I never knew.
 Amaziah DAVIDSON made the first settlement on the lower point of the creek, on a fraction of some eighteen acres.
 He sold it to Jacob SUITOR and moved to the first farm above the French Grant.
 Jacob SUITOR lived here for several years, then sold it to Reverend John LEE, bought a tract of land in the Narrows above Ice Creek, moved to it, and opened a farm.

 Josiah LAMBERT (I think was the old man’s name) formed the next settlement below.
-His wife’s name I never knew.
+I never knew his wife’s name.
 His children’s names were: Job, Jonathan, Richard, Susannah, Abigail, and Pricilla.
 Job settled above Ice Creek at the foot of the hill.
 Richard occupied the homestead farm.
 Jonathan LAMBERT farmed the farm below Richard.
-His wife’s name I have forgotten.
-Their children, the oldest a girl, whose name I have also forgotten.
-The next, a son, whose name I think was Thomas.
+I have forgotten his wife’s name—their children, the oldest of whom is a girl, whose name I have also forgotten.
+Next, a son, whose name I believe was Thomas.
 The LAMBERTS owned good farms and were all respectable farmers and citizens.

 Below the LAMBERTS lived an old Englishman named SHOOT [Shute].
 His name I have forgotten, and that of his wife I never knew.
 He had a son named Richard, who, after his father’s death, lived with Thomas GILRUTH in the French Grant until he came of age.
-Mr. SHOOT was a regularly bred wagonmaker, the first and only one of trade in this, or either of the bottoms next above or below.
-But as wagons were very little used among these early settlers, he found little or no employment as a wagonmaker; but being a strong, industrious, and energetic man, and having also learned how to handle the spade, he did a great deal of ditching of ponds and swales a thing as much needed for a health as for profit.
+Mr. SHOOT was a regularly bred wagonmaker, the first and only one of the trade in this, or either of the bottoms next above or below.
+But as wagons were very little used among these early settlers, he found little or no employment as a wagonmaker.
+Still, being a strong, industrious, and energetic man, and having also learned how to handle the spade, he did a great deal of ditching of ponds and swales, a thing as much needed for health as for profit.

-In this vicinity below lived old Mr. CARPENTER, a Baptist and the first preacher of any kind in this bottom.
+In this vicinity, below, lived old Mr. Carpenter, a Baptist, and the first preacher of any kind in this area.
 He preached occasionally but made no attempts to form a church or administer the ordinances.
 I think it is probable that he was not ordained.
 He had one son named William.
-He became an ensign in Captain John KELLY company of militia, learned to survey, and kept the first store between Storms Creek and the French Grant.
-He made one of the most intellectual men raised in those times in this vicinity: married Hannah CLARKE, sold out, and moved to Missouri.
+He became an ensign in Captain John KELLY’s company of militia, learned to survey, and kept the first store between Storms Creek and the French Grant.
+He was one of the most intellectual men raised in those times in this vicinity: he married Hannah Clarke, sold out, and moved to Missouri.

 Below CARPENTER’S settled Tilman SHORT (*) [see end for more on Tilman Short family], a tall, raw-boned, active man.
-After the SHORT family in the same place as the landowner lived Samuel CLARK.
+After the SHORT family, who lived in the same place as the landowner, came Samuel CLARK.
 I never knew his wife’s name or that of her parents; (she died before CLARK moved into this place).
 Their children were Samuel, Cornelius, Joel, Hannah, James, Rebecca, and Amos.
 Mr. CLARK was a house carpenter and wrought at that business, there being no other in those days in that bottom.
-He also wrought at building horse mills in connection with Peter LIONBARGER, Sr. Samuel, Jr., left, went to Letart Falls, married Miss DARBY, and settled there.
+He also worked on building horse mills in connection with Peter LIONBARGER, Sr., and Samuel, Jr., who left and went to Letart Falls, where he married Miss DARBY and settled.
 Hannah married Mr. CARPENTER; I lost track of the rest.

 James SPERRY, on a fraction of 60 acres above Osborne’s Run.
-This farm all overflows except a mere building spot.
+This farm is overgrown except for a small building site.
 His wife’s maiden name was Sarah FERGUSON.
 SPERRY farmed a little and wrought a little occasionally as a stonemason at building chimneys; he also made some grinding stones, etc. SPERRY had no competition, yet his charges were reasonable.
 In those days, almost every settler raised a little batch of cotton, about equal to what the family could manufacture.
 One great difficulty consisted in picking out the seed.
-Then came a man named BARLOW (*), who built a small cotton gin, set it up in this place, and picked the people’s cotton on the shares or for so much cash per pound.
+Then came a man named Barlow, who built a small cotton gin, set it up in this place, and picked the people’s cotton on shares or for a certain amount of cash per pound.

 John KELLY bought this gin, I think, for $60.
-About this time, the seasons became so unfavorable for cotton growing, and this business failed in these parts, so Kelly’s gin investment proved a failure.
-SPERRY lived here but a few years and then sold out to a German by the name of Frederick BOTTLES, whose wife’s maiden name was ABRIGHT.
-After a few years BOTTLES sold out and moved west.
+At about this time, the seasons became so unfavorable for cotton growing that this business failed in these parts, and Kelly’s gin investment proved a failure.
+SPERRY lived here for a few years and then sold out to a German by the name of Frederick BOTTLES [sic], whose wife’s maiden name was ABRIGHT.
+After a few years, BOTTLES [sic] sold out and moved west.

-The above named settlements were all made between 1800 and 1805, according to the rest of my recollection.
+The settlements mentioned earlier were all made between 1800 and 1805, as I recall.
 But some of the persons named came on at a later date, viz.: LEE, CLARK, MORRISON, BARLOW, and BOTTLES.
 Those marked thus did not own the land.

-Gilruth On Early Settlers – “Below Carpenters settled Tilman Short (land owner) wife’s name forgotten children, Elizabeth, Payton, and Sally.
-Elizabeth married Phillip Kouns; Sally married Wm.
-Davidson (near Burlington).
+Below, the Carpenters settled Tilman Short (landowner), whose wife’s name is forgotten, along with their children, Elizabeth, Payton, and Sally.
+Elizabeth married Phillip Kouns; Sally married Wm—Davidson (near Burlington).

 Tilman Short —.
 Wife Unknown